 Tooth extractions are sometimes a necessary procedure that can help patients restore their oral health.
-Tooth extractions may be recommended to address severe tooth decay, tooth damage from dental trauma, to resolve overcrowding of teeth, or to address impacted wisdom teeth.
+We may recommend tooth extractions to address severe tooth decay, tooth damage from dental trauma, resolve overcrowding of teeth, and address impacted wisdom teeth.

-A tooth extraction is used only when necessary.
+However, we only provide a tooth extraction when necessary.
 Dr. Uttma Dham always attempts to preserve natural teeth with dental fillings or root canals if possible.
-Westside Dental Center offers tooth extractions in the comfort of our modern dentist office.
+Westside Dental Center offers tooth extractions in the comfort of our modern dental office.

 Our dentist in Plantation FL provides comprehensive and conservative general dentistry to children and adult patients.
 Dr. Dham always strives to help patients maintain their natural smile through preventative dentistry.
-Our Plantation, FL dentist office offers a wide range of dental services all from one convenient location so patients receive consistent care without the need for specialists.
+Our Plantation, FL, dental office offers a wide range of dental services all from one convenient location so patients receive consistent care without the need for specialists.

 Wisdom Teeth Removal